DonHundley/noteapp/README.md

 This application will have an event driven architecture.
 Other planned (or implemented) features:
 1. I will utilize Docker-compose for the application and database. (currently an issue with this, DB works though)
 2. Angular front end with Quill and some primeng stuff I've seen Alex use; I liked the look of it for a style scheme and alerts.
-(DONE-ish, I can't stop messing with things.)
+(DONE)
 3. server side is C# and we are using websockets (DONE)
 4. The database will be MySQL (DONE)
 5. JWT for auth with features for controlling this on server and client side.
 (DONE)